Smoothness of the law of manifold-valued Markov processes with jumps

 for coefficients $a$ and $b$ such that $a(x,0)=x$.
 The precise meaning of this equation will be given later, as well as conditions implying the existence and uniqueness of a solution.
 The aim of this article is to give sufficient conditions ensuring the smoothness of the law of $X_t$ at any time $t>0$.
-We also study more precisely the case of Lévy processes on Lie groups, and of some classes of processes on homogeneous spaces.
+We also study more precisely the case of L\'{e}vy processes on Lie groups, and of some classes of processes on homogeneous spaces.

 Proving the smoothness of the law of a random variable has motivated, in the case of continuous diffusions, the introduction of Malliavin's calculus.
-When $M=\reel^d$, Bismut's approach to this calculus has proved to be useful for processes with jumps which are solutions of equations of type \eqref{eqx}, and this topic has been intensively studied since \cite{bismut83} and \cite{bich:grav:jac}.
+When $M=\reel^d$, Bismut's approach to this calculus has proved to be useful for processes with jumps which are solutions of equations of type \eqref{eqx}, and this topic has been intensively studied since \cite{bismut83} and \cite{bichgravjac}.
 Different techniques, each of them having its own domain of applicability, have been introduced afterwards.
 These techniques can be roughly divided into two classes.

-The first class relies, as in \cite{bismut83}, on some infinitesimal perturbations (in space or in time) on the jumps of the Lévy process $\Lambda$.
+The first class relies, as in \cite{bismut83}, on some infinitesimal perturbations (in space or in time) on the jumps of the L\'{e}vy process $\Lambda$.
 A differential calculus can be based on these perturbations, and the associated integration by parts formula enables to study the smoothness of the law of $X_t$.